-The District's cash and cash equivalents are considered to be cash on hand and short-term investments with maturities of three months or less from the date of acquisition.
-Investments are reported at fair value.
+The District's cash and cash equivalents are considered to be cash on hand and shortterm investments with maturities of three months or less from the date of acquisition.
+As of December 31, 2021, the District had no investments.

 Property Taxes